 Cincinnati State Coaching Staff

-In 2003, he returned to Cincinnati to serve as a teacher and athletic director at Douglass Middle School in the Cincinnati Public Schools system, and to join the staff at Cincinnati State.
-After serving a year as an assistant coach at Cincinnati State, he was promoted to head coach in 2004-05.
-His first Surge squad posted an 18-14 record.
+In 2003, Tate returned to Cincinnati to serve as a teacher and athletic director at Douglass Middle School in the Cincinnati Public Schools system, and to join the Cincinnati State staff as assistant coach.

 Mike Walker joined the Cincinnati State men's basketball coaching staff prior to the 2009-10 season, and since coming on board to serve under head coach Andre Tate, the Surge have enjoyed tremendous success.